Duḥkha: Axle hole

 Joseph Goldstein, American vipassana teacher and writer, explains the etymology as follows:

 The word dukkha is made up of the prefix du- and the root kha.
 Du- means "bad" or "difficult".
 Kha means "empty".
 "Empty", here, refers to several things—some specific, others more general.
 One of the specific meanings refers to the empty axle hole of a wheel.
 If the axle fits badly into the center hole, we get a very bumpy ride.
 This is a good analogy for our ride through saṃsāra.

 'Standing unstable'

 However, according to Monier Monier-Williams, the actual roots of the Pali term dukkha appear to be Sanskrit दुस्- (dus-, "bad") + स्था (sthā, "to stand").
 (Note: Monier-Williams 1899: "according to grammarians properly written dush-kha and said to be from duḥ- and kha [cf. su-khá]; but more probably a Prākritized form for duḥ-sthā, q.v.")
-Regular phonological changes in the development of Sanskrit into the various Prakrits led to a shift from dus-sthā to duḥkha to dukkha.
+Irregular phonological changes in the development of Sanskrit into the various Prakrits led to a shift from dus-sthā to duḥkha to dukkha.